 Watch the Open Championship 2019 Live and Free

 Fortunately for Australian PGA fans you don’t need a Foxtel subscription to watch the tournament live as it happens in Ireland.
 You can take advantage of the Kayo Sports 14 day free trial offer, and get instant access to the same exact Open Championship 2019 TV feed as Foxtel.
 The free trial offer comes with no lock-in contract and can be cancelled anytime.

 With Kayo you can stream the Open Championship live using the devices shown in the table below.
-After the free trial offer, you’ll only have to pay $25 per month to get continuous access to over 50 sports worldwide including the Formula 1 Championship, AFL and NRL Premierships, Virgin Australia Supercars Championship, and many more.
+After the free trial offer you will have the choice to opt-in and get continuous access to over 50 sports worldwide including the Formula 1 Championship, AFL and NRL Premierships, Virgin Australia Supercars Championship, and many more.
 Kayo also comes with a ton of interactive on screen features that are specifically designed for the avid sports fan.

 |PC/Mac||Yes||Web browser only (Chrome, Safari, Firefox and Edge)|

 |iOS/Android Phones/Tablets||Yes||Via native apps (iOS 11 and Android 6 minimum)|

 |Google Chromecast||Yes||Chromecast Ultra or 3rd Generation required for 1080p HD, otherwise 720p|

 |Telstra TV||Yes||Split View not available; TTV1 limited to 720p|